FTX co-founder Sam Bankman-Fried was arrested on 12 December by the Bahamas police for “financial offenses” against the US and The Bahamas.

-Till 1 November 2022, FTX co-founder Sam Bankman-Fried was a tech genius, crypto wonderkid and an altruistic billionaire in the eyes of one and all.
-People could not sing enough praises of this “Bentham of Crypto,” as some even named him after Jeremy Bentham — the founder of modern utilitarianism.
+Before 1 November 2022, FTX co-founder Sam Bankman-Fried was a tech genius, crypto wunderkid and an altruistic billionaire in the eyes of almost everyone.
+People could not wax eloquent about this “Bentham of Crypto,” as some named him after Jeremy Bentham — the founder of modern utilitarianism.

 The fallout of the report was so severe that on 11 November, Bankman-Fried stepped down as CEO of FTX — of which he was a co-founder.
 The exchange, which was valued at around USD 32 billion before the storm, filed for Chapter 11 bankruptcy.

 According to CNBC, which obtained the 23-page bankruptcy filing, around 130 additional affiliated companies are also part of the proceedings.
 These include Alameda Research and FTX’s American subsidiary, FTX.us.

 What Is Cryptocurrency Insurance And Why Do You Need It?